Gene Clark: Later career, illness and death

 In 1985, Clark approached McGuinn, Crosby and Hillman regarding a reformation of the Byrds in time for the 20th anniversary of the release of "Mr. Tambourine Man".
 The three of them showed no interest.
 Clark decided to assemble a "superstar" collection of musicians, including ex-Flying Burrito Brothers and Firefall member Rick Roberts, ex-Beach Boys singer and guitarist Blondie Chaplin, ex-Band members Rick Danko and Richard Manuel, and ex-Byrds Michael Clarke and John York.
 Clark initially called his band "The 20th Anniversary Tribute to the Byrds" and began performing on the lucrative nostalgia circuit in early 1985.
 A number of concert promoters began to shorten the band's name to "the Byrds" in advertisements and promotional material.

 As the band continued to tour throughout 1985, their agent decided to shorten the name to "the Byrds" permanently, to the displeasure of McGuinn, Crosby and Hillman.
 Clark eventually discontinued performing with his own "Byrds" band, but drummer Clarke continued on with Skip Battin (occasionally with ex-Byrds York and Gene Parsons), forming another "Byrds" group, prompting McGuinn, Hillman, and Crosby to go on the road as "the Byrds" in an attempt to establish a claim to the rights to the name.
 Their effort failed this time; Clark was not included in the reunion, primarily because of his involvement with the act that didn't include them.
 Crosby finally secured rights to the name in 2002.

 Despite the critical success of So Rebellious a Lover, which led to several TV appearances (including Nashville Now), Clark was increasingly afflicted with serious health problems, including ulcers and alcohol dependence.
-In 1988, he underwent surgery to remove a malignant ulcer.
+In 1988, he underwent surgery to remove a malignancy.

 A period of abstinence and recovery followed until Tom Petty covered "I'll Feel a Whole Lot Better" on Full Moon Fever (1989), yielding a windfall of royalties from the album (which peaked at No. 3 in the United States) to Clark.
 Flush with money, he began to neglect his professional obligations.
 Although the circumstances remain nebulous (with Carla Olson citing alleged financial improprieties), the binge also precipitated his final break-up with Terri Messina, who had had a two-decade on-again, off-again relationship with Clark.

 During this period, The Byrds set aside their differences long enough to appear together at their induction into the Rock and Roll Hall of Fame in January 1991, at which the original lineup performed several songs together, including Clark's "I'll Feel a Whole Lot Better".

 Clark's health continued to decline as his substance abuse accelerated, and he was diagnosed with throat cancer in early 1991.
-He died on May 24, 1991, at the age of 46 from a bleeding ulcer.
+He died on May 24, 1991, at the age of 46 from heart disease as a result of a bleeding ulcer.
 Drug and alcohol addiction were determined to have contributed to his death.
 He was buried at St. Andrews Catholic Cemetery in Tipton, Missouri, beneath an epitaph that reads "No Other."